4.3.1 Decentralised care

 As soon as an outbreak is confirmed, kits are sent as quickly as possible to all health care facilities in the area in question.
 They are distributed, in the following order of priority, to:

-• all health centres that report cases;
+- All health centres that report cases

-Standardized case definitions, admission criteria, treatment protocols (Appendix 13) and weekly epidemiological data collection forms are distributed at the same time to all the facilities being supplied.
+Standardised case definitions, admission criteria, treatment protocols (Appendix 13) and weekly epidemiological data collection forms are distributed at the same time to all the facilities being supplied.

 2) Subsequent supply

 Supply then continues to all facilities according to the number of reported cases, the theoretical number of treatments in stock, and the case fatality rate.
-The period for which treatments will be given is defined as a function of the workload and the logistical resources available (Appendix 11).
+The period for which treatments will be supplied is defined as a function of the workload and the logistical resources available (Appendix 11).

 Note:

-• Do not give all of the treatment kits at once, but rather for a specific period.
+- Do not give all of the treatment kits at once, but rather for a specific period

-• Avoid dispersal: treatments may be allocated unnecessarily to centres that are not treating cases, to the detriment of centres that are treating a lot of cases and on which resources should be concentrated.
+- Avoid dispersal: treatments may be allocated unnecessarily to centres that are not treating cases, to the detriment of centres that are treating a lot of cases and on which resources should be concentrated

-• (a)MSF internal reports
+- (a)MSF internal reports